 3b.
-NWDAF subscribes to the AF in untrusted domain for UE data collection input data for analytics, by using step 2 and step 3 of the procedure that is described in Figure 6.2.2.3-1).
+NWDAF subscribes to the AF in untrusted domain for UE data collection input data for analytics, by using step 2 and step 3 of the procedure that is described in Figure 6.2.2.3-1.

+NOTE: For steps 3a and 3b, data collection can also be triggered using DCCF, as specified in clause 6.2.6.3.